Department of Energy Zero Energy Ready Homes

 Advanced Framing

-Looking around the house now, all you see is walls, windows, doors, and trim work.
-Behind the sheetrock, there is a world of details that you’ll never see – a world of high-performance framing.
-Better framing creates more room for insulation.
+Behind the sheetrock, there is a world of details that you never see – a world of high-performance framing, which creates more room for insulation.

 This includes raising the roof 10” above the outside walls.
 The space between rafters is covered with attic baffles that are foamed in place so that outside air moves over the insulation, not through the insulation.